cjbell630/FNaF_Advance/README.md

 * JetBrains ([CLion][6] is awesome)
 * Tech Rules (This would've been immensely difficult and confusing without his [animatronic AI explanation][7])
 * [Spriter's Resource][8]
-* How to save data to cartridge [link][9]
+* [How to use save-data][9]

 ### Other
 Reminders (for myself mostly):
-* Once all images are working in the game, check if they should be brightened or compressed
+* Once all images are working in the game, check if any should be brightened or compressed

 GitHub todo: (things to do that really only affect the GitHub page)
 * Copyright info in README